 Canva is one of the newest online graphic tools to help us non-designers flex our artistic muscles.
 One of the beautiful things about Canva is that once you decide what size graphic you want to compose, Canva will present you with several layout options to choose from.
 I don't know about you, but when it comes to creating custom graphics, choosing a layout has always been the toughest part.
-With tons of pre-formatted layouts at my disposal, already I feel like I can breathe a little bit easier and now all I need to do is pick one and get started.
+By using Canva we have tons of pre-formatted layouts at our disposal.
+We can all breathe a little bit easier and now all we need to do is pick one and get started.

-In this case I know I wanted to use the “Blog Graphic” layout because not only will this work great inside the blog post, it will also stand out on Pinterest and Google +.
+Let's look at an example.
+In this case I knew I wanted to use the “Blog Graphic” layout because not only will this work great inside the blog post, it will also stand out on Pinterest and in the stream on Google.
 That leaves Facebook out in the cold but two out of three ain't bad (we'll come back to that later).
-The default size for Blog Graphics in Canva is 800 px x 1200 px and later you'll see how I tweak the finished product to a slightly different size.
+The default size for Blog Graphics in Canva is 800 x 1200 pixels and later you'll see how I tweak the finished product to a slightly different size.

-Once, I clicked on Blog Graphic, here are the options I was presented with:
+Once, I clicked on Blog Graphic, here are the layout options I was presented with:

 I think that $1.00 is a great price to pay for a high quality image and I think that all things considered, it's a small price to pay for something that is going to make my blogging life simpler.
 However, in this case, I knew that I could use a different tool to create the same kind of background image and for those of you who don't already know what I'm talking about – I'm pleased to introduce you to tool #2 in this tutorial.
 PicMonkey!

 PicMonkey To the Rescue